llslim/dockercompose-phpcli/README.md

 to update a Drupal web application or site.

 # Run this command line container
-`docker-compose run --rm cli bash`
+`docker-compose run --rm shell bash`